ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboarding/Grafana/README.md

 > exit
 ```
 # Dashboard configuration
-After our data collection layer is up and runnig and data is coming to InfluxDB, we can start with Grafana dashboard configuration.
+Having a data collection layer up and runnig and data coming to InfluxDB, we can start with Grafana dashboard configuration.

 ## Configuring data sources